Ownership Change and New Development Plan Proposal

 In August 2016, aged care provider Bupa was announced as the new owner of the former school site in Beryl Avenue, Oakleigh South.

-For more information, see Council's 24 August 2016 media release: Breakthrough in dispute over former school site in Oakleigh South.
+See Council's 24 August 2016 media release: Breakthrough in dispute over former school site in Oakleigh South.

 In July/August 2016, Council sought community feedback about an amended development proposal for the site.
 This proposal was put forward by the site's previous owner/developer Oakleigh Garden Pty Ltd. Council received more than 1,160 submissions from the community, objecting to the proposal.